kkibria/raspi-toolchain/README.md

 ## Use **liblink** to make links to library

 When you installed the toolchain in wsl2, it also installed ``liblink``.
-Some link references don't have version numbers and can give link error since the installed library we have are all versioned.
+Some link references from other environments (such as `rustc`) don't have version numbers and can give link error since the installed library we have are all versioned.
 This command will create the links in ``~/liblink`` folder which can be added to the library search path to help linking.